datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 - ``artwork``: images that make the catalog pretty
 - ``assets``: mainly the JavaScript and CSS code that underlie the user interface of the catalog.
 - ``metadata``: this is where metadata content for any datasets and files rendered by the catalog will be contained
+- ``schema``: a copy of the schema files that metadata entries of this catalog conform to
 - ``templates``: HTML templates used for rendering different views of the catalog

 It also contains an ``index.html`` file, which is the main catalog HTML content that will be served to users in their browsers, as well as a ``config.json`` file, which contains default and user-specified configuration settings for the catalog rendering.
-These directories and files are all populated into their respective locations by the ``datalad catalog create`` command.
+These directories and files are all populated into their respective locations by the ``datalad catalog-create`` command.

 Next, let's have a look at the catalog that we just created.